Spread the Christmas Cheer Without Too Much Work

 The chaos of grandchildren tearing through wrapped presents and the boisterous gaiety around the overflowing dining table was over.
 It took two days of cooking and baking and two hours of gift wrapping for our large family with all their new littles.
 And now, it was over.
 Just like that!
+Where did the cheer go?
 The kitchen was a warzone.
 Piles of dirty dishes were arrayed in multiple stacks of varying grossness and there was no dishwasher.
-The mountain of endless handwashing was the straw, no, the bale of straw, that broke the camel’s back.
+Christmas was defined as being a lot of dreaded work.
+The mountain of endless handwashing was the straw,actually, the bale of straw, that broke the camel’s back.

 Our home was now quiet again with just “us two”.
 It was late and well past our usual bedtime.
 I couldn’t leave the dishes overnight.
 My husband couldn’t stay up another minute.
 As you can imagine, an argument that left me in tears and him in anger seemed to be the grand finale of what was supposed to be a wonderful day.

 Tears rolled down my pitiful face as I filled one sink with hot, soapy water.
 Then I heard the bedroom door open and footsteps behind me.
 My dear husband had come to help me after all!
 My heart melted but I was still feeling sorry for myself.
 We hugged.
 I cried some more.
 He grabbed a dishtowel and together, we tackled Mount Dish Kilimanjaro together.

 The path towards a plan for a truly cheerful Christmas

 I don’t remember if we talked about it that night or the next day but something had to change.
 I had decided that we would never have formal dishes to feed twenty people again.
 It would be just fine to eat off of paper plates.
 But, he loved the table to be set with nice dishes so, he agreed that he would help with the dishes from then on.
 Well, THAT lasted one time!
 He experientially saw the error of his ways and ever since then, we have been using paper plates.
 (Teehee!)